wygulmage/after-sundown/monsters.md

 Deep Ones are in many ways closer to Tiamat than other Leviathans, and the corruption she caused is manifest in the way they seem to affect the world.
 Ordinary people who spend long periods of time in the company of Deep Ones will find their sanity frayed at the edges like cloth stretched too tight.
 A Deep One gripped by Master Passion Fear spreads terror amongst the mortal Extras they converse with, whether they want to or not.
 Deep Ones dominated by other Master Passions spread different madness by mere presence.

 A Deep One has an Astral power source and a Lunar power schedule.

-[table][mrow]The First Deep One?
+#### The First Deep One?
-[row]The secret histories record the first Deep One by name.
+The secret histories record the first Deep One by name.
 He is Dagon, the first and largest of the Deep Ones.
 Accounts differ as to his appearance, but all attest to his great size and blue scales.
 While some historians doubt the veracity of the Dagon myth, the majority of those who study the Deep Ones regard it as true.
 The general opinion is that Dagon is still alive, lurking and dreaming deep beneath the waves.
 Sometimes one of the progeny will be contacted in their dreams by an Elder that claims to be Dagon, and the general opinion of Deep Ones is that those contacts are real.
 The requests that the putative Dagon makes are perplexing and do not seem to add up.
 Opinion is divided as to whether this entity is playing a far deeper game or is simply completely out of touch with reality.

 If the Dagon story is true, he would have been born somewhere between 3 and 5 _thousand_ years BCE.
-That would make him ancient beyond reckoning even by the standards of Elders.[/table][list]**Deep One Starting Powers**
+That would make him ancient beyond reckoning even by the standards of Elders.

+#### Deep One Starting Powers

-- Core Discipline: Discernment -
+Core Discipline: Discernment

 * Aura Perception (Basic Discernment)
 * Supernatural Senses (Basic Discernment)

-- Basic Powers -
+Basic Powers

 * Dream Vision (Basic Veil of Morpheus)
 * Patience of the Mountains (Basic Fortitude)
 * Command (Basic Authority)
 * Rising Mists (Basic Chasing the Storm)

--Advanced Powers -
+Advanced Powers

 * Telepathy (Advanced Discernment)
 * Conditioning (Advanced Authority)

-**Distinctive Flaw:** Infectious Mood[/list]
+**Distinctive Flaw:** Infectious Mood
 **Story Inspiration:** The Shadow Over Innsmouth, The Creature From the Black Lagoon, Mermaid's Scar

-**[size=20]The Troglodytes: Progeny of Drakaina[/size]**
+### The Troglodytes: Progeny of Drakaina
-"_Thousands of years we have toiled beneath the Earth.
-We will not stop just because shiftless Eloi tell us we must._"
+_"Thousands of years we have toiled beneath the Earth.
+We will not stop just because shiftless Eloi tell us we must."_

 The ancient tablets speak of Drakaina, Tiamat's heir by the Euphrates.
 A terrible worm creature living deep in the soil, her descendants carry always her pallor and disdain for the sun.
 The eyes of a Troglodyte darken until they are naught but obsidian orbs in their pallid sockets.
 The fingernails of a Troglodyte grow rapidly and hard, and without constant hygiene they form into claws.

 Troglodytes see in darkness perfectly and can even read in the total absence of light.
 However, their blackened eyes are light sensitive, and bright flashes can easily blind a Troglodyte.
 The sharpened teeth of a Troglodyte seem destined to devour flesh, and indeed that is precisely how they gain Power Points.
 A Troglodyte needs to feed upon the flesh of sapient creatures (generally humans, but some Troglodytes say that Mirror Goblins are delicious), though these need not be particularly fresh.
 The corpse of a human has 15 power points in it, and when they have been consumed, the rest of the corpse is worthless (though possibly still delicious).
 Many Troglodytes dig up the interred dead for eating purposes, and this activity has earned them the nickname "ghouls".

 A Troglodyte has an Orphic power source and a Feeding power schedule.

-[table][mrow]The First Troglodyte?
+#### The First Troglodyte?

-[row]The lineage of the Troglodytes goes back to the days of Babylon and likely before.
+The lineage of the Troglodytes goes back to the days of Babylon and likely before.
 The ancient worm-mother of the Troglodytes is likely a historical person, and some say that she yet lives.
 The secret histories claim that she burrowed deep beneath the surface world to found herself a new kingdom where the sun would never shine.
-This land beneath the land is not in contact with any surface dwellers - not even those Troglodytes who continue to see the stars.[/table][list]**Troglodyte Starting Powers**
+This land beneath the land is not in contact with any surface dwellers - not even those Troglodytes who continue to see the stars.

+#### Troglodyte Starting Powers

-- Core Discipline: Discernment -
+Core Discipline: Discernment

 * Aura Perception (Basic Discernment)
 * Supernatural Senses (Basic Discernment)

-- Basic Powers -
+Basic Powers

 * Touch of Darkness (Basic Lure of Destruction)
 * Clinging (Basic Clout)
 * Patience of the Mountains (Basic Fortitude)
 * Hide From Notice (Basic Veil)

--Advanced Powers -
+Advanced Powers

 * Psychometry (Advanced Discernment)
 * Burrowing (Veil / Clout Devotion)

-**Distinctive Flaw:** Unattractive[/list]
+**Distinctive Flaw:** Unattractive
 **Story Inspiration:** Mole People, Morlocks, The Hills Have Eyes

-**[size=20]The Mi Go: The Larvae of Echidna[/size]** "_There can never be good for the bee which is bad for the hive._"
+### The Mi Go: The Larvae of Echidna
+_"There can never be good for the bee which is bad for the hive."_

 "Tiamat begat Echidna by the Indus."
 That is the beginning of the story that the Mi Go tell of their existence.
 And it is there that the story becomes confused, because the Mi Go _do not know what they are_.
 This isn't some sort of regular existential angst caused by awakening to their supernatural nature, but a genuine question of philosophy and science.
 Each Mi Go is a telepathic symbiosis of human and insect, and it is entirely reasonable to question which (if either) is the actual person.
 Even the eldest and wisest of the Mi Go do not have incontrovertible evidence to determine whether they are a human that has insects growing within their body that they can control, or a colony of insects that lives within a man sized puppet host.
 Perhaps the truth is somewhere in between.